Get insider access

 0

-With just a few quick settings changes out of the box, this TV has excellent accuracy.
-The overall white balance is great.
-Gamma in SDR is slightly above the target, so bright scenes are slightly crushed.
-Color accuracy is fantastic, with no noticeable issues.
+With just a few quick settings changes out of the box, this TV has excellent SDR accuracy.
+The overall white balance is great, and its color temperature is nearly perfect.
+Gamma in SDR is slightly above the target, so bright scenes are a bit crushed.
+Color accuracy is amazing, with no noticeable issues outside of minor errors in whites.

 0.31